moehriegitt/hob3l/doc/scadformat.md

 ### projection

-Cut out one 2D slice from a 3D model.
+2D object: cut out a 2D slice from a 3D model.

 ```
 projection([cut]{,convexity}) { ... }